South Africa finance minister warns economy at ‘turning point’

 Presenting his first mid-term budget Nhlanhla Nene slashed this year’s growth forecast to 1.4 percent, from the 2.7 percent estimated in the February budget.

 Nene blamed the slide partly on the global environment, but admitted that it also reflected domestic energy shortages, strikes and “administrative shortcomings”.

 “The budget deficit is high, debt levels have approached the limits of sustainability,” he told reporters ahead of his parliamentary statement.

-Economic growth is expected to rise to three percent in 2017, but that is still well below its potential and means the government is unable to raise as much tax as it expects -- and needs -- to tackle ailing public finances, he said.
+Economic growth is expected to rise to three percent in 2017, but that is still well below South Africa’s potential and means the government is unable to raise as much tax as it expects — and needs — to tackle ailing public finances, he said.

-It also falls far short of the growth need to tackle unemployment, which is running at more than 25 percent, and the consequent social unrest.
+It also falls far short of the growth needed to tackle unemployment, which is running at more than 25 percent, and the consequent social unrest.